sneakymining/binance/README.md

 - Answer: I'll update it whenever I have the chance but as of 13/01/2021 @ 04:00am UK time this configuration is the latest and I will do my best to include the latest build of phoenix miner on here.

 - Question: Will mining with my GPU shorten it's lifespan?
 - Answer: Yes.
 You're utilising your GPU to pretty much 100% for hours, days, months maybe even years.
 It will eventually like all things break.
+So to ultimately answer the question.
+Yes...
+Sadly pushing your GPU to it's limit for many hours at a time will shorten it's life.

 - Question: How hot should my GPU be?
 - Answer: I personally try and keep my GPU at around 50'c to 60'c I don't like to allow it to go any hotter than that.
 As of writing this my GTX 1060 6GB GPU is at 58'c.

+- Question: Why did I get into GPU Mining?
+- Answer: I got into GPU Mining because I saw that I could easily make the money I spent on my GPU back within a few months of leaving my machine on.
+So by mining I'm essentially paying off my GPU that I had initially paid for.
+For older GPU's it'll be a lot harder to make your money back on it since it's performance when it comes to mining won't be as good as it maybe once was.
+But for my GTX 1060 6GB and my RTX 2060 I'll be able to mine together to make at some money back on my initial payment for my GPU.